noa/naacl2021/README.md

 [[arxiv]](https://arxiv.org/abs/2105.07263) [[aclweb]](https://www.aclweb.org/anthology/2021.naacl-main.415/) [[bib]](https://www.aclweb.org/anthology/2021.naacl-main.415.bib)

-Please cite the paper above if you find this code or ideas from the paper above useful in your own work.
+Please cite the paper above if you find this code or ideas from the paper useful in your own research.

 ## Dependencies